-Command Command 2 Explanation Only Label 1 hydro cfdyn Concentrated axial dynamic wave pressure force F_x, F_y, F_z contribution in a given calculation point.
+Command 1 Command 2 Explanation Only option Label option hydro cfdyn Concentrated axial dynamic wave pressure force F_x, F_y, F_z contribution in a given calculation point.
 Unit [kN].
 Note: in case of auto hydro sections =0, if the specified radius is not a hydro or structural node, the sensor will output the nearest node information.
-1. hydro element number 2. radius (in [m], axial distance from 1st node) 3. coordinate system (1=global, 2=local hydro sec coo) option No option No hydro secfrc Total hydro distributed force F_x , F_y , F_z contribution in a given calculation point.
-Unit[kN/m]1. hydro element number2. radius (in [m], axial distance from 1st node)3. coordinate system (1=global, 2=local hydro seccoo) No No hydro secmom Total hydro distributed moment M_x , M_y , M_z contribution in a given calculation point.
+1. hydro element number 2. radius (in [m], axial distance from 1st node) 3. coordinate system (1=global, 2=local hydro sec coo) No No hydro secfrc Total hydro distributed force F_x , F_y , F_z contribution in a given calculation point.
+Unit [kN/m] 1. hydro element number 2. radius (in [m], axial distance from 1st node) 3. coordinate system (1=global, 2=local hydro sec coo) No No hydro secmom Total hydro distributed moment M_x , M_y , M_z contribution in a given calculation point.
 Unit[kNm/m]1. hydro element number2. radius (in [m], axial distance from 1st node)3. coordinate system (1=global, 2=local hydro seccoo) No No hydro cfrc Total hydro axial concentrated force F_x , F_y , F_z contribution in a given calculation point.
 Unit[kN].
 Note: in case of auto hydro sections =0, if thespecified radius is not a hydro or structural node,the sensor will output the nearest node information.1. hydro element number2. radius (in [m], axial distance from 1st node)3. coordinate system (1=global, 2=local hydro seccoo) No No hydro totfrc/totmom Total hydro force/moment from integration of distributed forces and moment over the hydro element.
 Total F_x/M_x , F_y/M_y , F_z/M_z .
 Unit [kN/kNm].
 The sensor can be used for individual hydro elements by specifying the required hydro element number below; the reference point for the moment is then the location of first hydro section.
-Or the sensor can be the sum over all hydro elements by specifying 'all' below; the reference point for the moment is then moment is then the global origin.
-All forces and moments are output in global coordinates 1. hydro element number OR 'all' No No
+Or the sensor can be the sum over all hydro elements by specifying 'all' below; the reference point for the moment is then the global origin.
+All forces and moments are output in global coordinates1. hydro element number OR 'all'2. coordinate system in which to output the forces or moments.
+Beware that the coordinate system for the moments is also specifying the origin.
+No No